 OK, Tapas Lab is a counter-service wine bar.
 But it’s actually a nice space to hang out with other adults and their younger dining companions.
 The tapas plates here are delicious - we like the chicken teriyaki skewers, bulgogi pinchos with parmesan cheese, and chorizo-stuffed meatballs, but there’s really something here for everyone.
 Best of luck setting a positive example for the kids by being a good sharer.

-Stoneburner has a nice space that’s pretty loud and energetic - so use it to your advantage by pretending you can’t hear Max when he demands gummy bears for dinner the 18th time this month.
+Stoneburner has a nice space that’s pretty loud and energetic - so use it to your advantage by pretending you can’t hear Max when he demands to have gummy bears for dinner again.
 Instead, order some delicious wood-fired pizzas ranging from a basic margherita to the spicy pie with pepperoni, pickled serrano, and honey.
 The pastas also tend to be a little bland, which is ideal for picky kids, if not their parents.

 The excellent pizza at Independent Pizzeria is like a nice button-down shirt.
 You could dress it up with some accessories (or in this case, a bottle of red and some charcuterie), or keep things casual with sneakers and a pair of jeans (cider tall boys and caesar salads).
 If you have more than four people with you, be sure to shoot the restaurant an email in advance to reserve a table, as the cozy space fills up quickly.